Shit. Meet. Fan.

 Shit.
 Meet.
 Fan. is a domestic comedy-drama play written and directed by Robert O'Hara.
 The play is based on the 2016 Italian film Perfect Strangers directed by Paolo Genovese.
 The production opened in previews on 10 October 2024 at the Robert W. Wilson Theater which was produced by MCC Theater Off-Broadway.
 The original cast includes Neil Patrick Harris, Jane Krakowski, Debra Messing, and Constance Wu.

 Background

-O'Hara based the play off the 2016 Italian film Perfect Strangers directed by Paolo Genovese.
+O'Hara based the play on the 2016 Italian film Perfect Strangers directed by Paolo Genovese.

 Summary

 The show is a domestic comedic drama, and exploration into the relationships between three couples and the secrets they have behind their phones.
 One night at a party to watch an eclipse, they play a game in which they place their phones on the table and have to read aloud or show every text or message that comes in on their phone.